 Your passport should be valid for a minimum period of 6 months after the date you enter Argentina.
 For instance, if you plan to travel to Argentina in March, your passport must be valid through September of that year.
 Carry a photocopy of your passport daily during your travels.

 The main international hub in Argentina is the Ezeiza International Airport (EZE) in Buenos Aires.
-Note that there is a separate domestic airport in Buenos Aires, Aeroparque Jorge Newbery (AEP), so if you are transfering from an international flight to a domestic flight, you will need to factor in time to transfer between airports (takes about 1 hour with traffic to drive between the two).
+Note that there is a separate domestic airport in Buenos Aires, Aeroparque Jorge Newbery (AEP), so if you are transferring from an international flight to a domestic flight, you will need to factor in time to transfer between airports (takes about 1 hour with traffic to drive between the two).
 Flights to Paraguay and Uruguay depart from AEP.
 Double-check your flight info to make sure you're headed to the correct airport!

 Major carriers into Argentina include Aeroflot, Avianca, Aerolíneas Argentinas, Air France, American Airlines, Alitalia, Aeroperu, Austral, British Airways, Canadian Airlines, Dinar, Iberia, KLM, LAN, LAPA, Lloyd Aero Boliviano, Lufthansa, Malaysia Airlines, Pluna, South African Airways, Swissair, TAM and United.
 For Australians, Qantas offers flights from Sydney to Santiago, and from there to Argentina.

 Note that the airport departure tax is now included in the price of the flight.

 Flight delays and cancellations can occur, so you may want to schedule your trip with some buffer days.
 You can also purchase travel insurance that would cover trip cancellation for any reason and/or trip delays.